godcloutier/officialdogevm/README.md

 All doges received to this wallet will be distributed equally between the contributors of this project and will serve as a motivational purpose, and allow them to put more time on the projects as they can free themselves of their usual daily duties.

-For more information, contact Nicolas Cloutier by telegram (nickwize) or twitter (@helladdict69)
+For more information, contact Nicolas Cloutier twitter (@helladdict69)